 Searching for fruit cocktail wine recipes online resulted in being served articles about making “prison wine”; frankly, it sounded like fairly rough-drinking stuff, and most of the recipes called for lots ingredients other than the fruit cocktail (like oranges and raisins).
 I also read some posts that described fruit cocktail-based wine as lacking flavor in the finished product…not promising.
 What to do, then?
 Improvise, of course.

 After assessing the ingredients I had available, I decided to make wine with an unsweetened apple juice base and a 15 ounce can of the tropical fruit cocktail, with the hope that some of the tropical flavors would come through in the final product: first, I made the apple wine base, then mashed the fruit cocktail and added it (and its syrup) to the base.
-I added a bit of extra pectin, too.
-I also decided to use some yeast slurry from a berry wine, knowing that some flavor from the berries may come through, too.
+Anticipating the “haze”, I added a bit of extra pectic enzyme, too.
+I also decided to use some yeast slurry from a berry wine, knowing that some complementary flavor from the berries may come through.

 The yeast has been pitched and the brew is bubbling away; I’ll leave it to work its magic in the primary fermentor for a few days, then move it to a secondary fermentor (jug).
 So far, it smells pretty good, but there is definitely a chance that the fruit cocktail either won’t add anything interesting to the flavor profile (or possibly add something unpleasant).
 Clearing may also be a problem, but we’ll “cross that bridge when we get there”, if needed – I keep bentonite clay on hand, and it can be used as a fining (clearing) agent.
 Fortunately, one-gallon batches are a low risk endeavor: worst case scenario, if the wine is not appealing to drink, you find some other use for it (marinade?).
 I could also see getting creative and turning it into something else entirely with infused fruit or herbs, too…but only if necessary!